 I can utilize my reﬂections to move beyond and to acquire a deeper insight into the questions of interpretation, tacit knowledge and presence in performance.
 My intention is also to deepen my process of reﬂection through writing, and to explore how what I found on the way, might be fruitful for the project.

-Under the heading REFLECTIONS AND HAPPENINGS you will find a selected chronological timeline consisting of some of my empirical material illustrated with video and audio excerpts: reflections, reconstructions of parts of lessons based on my notes, analysis of concerts, works with composers and happenings.
+Under the heading REFLECTIONS AND HAPPENINGS you will find a selected collection of videos from practicing and concert, consisting of some of my empirical material illustrated with video and audio excerpts: reflections, reconstructions of parts of lessons based on my notes, analysis of concerts, works with composers and happenings.
 Some reflections are very brief, just a thought or a question, while others are more elaborate and also includes analysis of some of the works.
 I am mostly concerned with the three main concerto works by Lene Grenager, Nils Henrik Asheim and Jon Øivind Ness, but there are also some reflections on other works or processes.

 Interview with me on my project (in norwegian):